frankstepanski/node-express-course/week4/readme.md

 - Controllers
 - Routers

-## API Architecture
+## Demystifying an API

-the word "API" is a pretty broad term.
+The word "API" is a pretty broad term.
 It stands for application programming interface, which doesn't demystify the term much.
 A UI is meant to be consumed by human users, but a software interface is meant to be consumed by code.